Ten Best Practices For Kidpower Team Members

 3. Work Hard and Always Seek Ways to Make Things Better

 Take time, endure discomfort, and examine cherished ideals continuously to ensure that everything you say, do, or choose to believe is congruent with the agreed-upon purpose.
 Be pro-active and generous in making the “whole” work excellently in addition to your own part.
+Make it easy for people to give you feedback and communicate your concerns with others directly, respectfully, and clearly.

 4. Know the Purpose